istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Data plane

-Installing the new revision has in place upgraded the istio-ingress gateway pod and service, which are automatically configured to point to the 'istiod-canary' control plane.
+Installing the new revision has in place upgraded all the istio gateway pods and services, which are automatically configured to point to the 'istiod-canary' control plane.
+The command below shows the istio-ingress gateway pod is updated without an extra canary pod.

 {{< text bash >}}
 $ kubectl get pods -n istio-system -l app=istio-ingressgateway